-In the last five years I’ve shared the water with Burke a good bit too, and I’ve learned some strategies about big fish fishing.
+In the last five years I’ve shared the water with Burke a lot too, and I’ve learned some strategies about big fish fishing.
 There are some truths, some guiding principles for targeting larger trout, and the list starts like this: #1: Stop trying to catch a bunch of fish.

-So … the hard part is next.
+So the hard part is next.
 Luckily, a good challenge is what gets most of us out there in the first place.
 It can take years to nail down a tactic, a special fly or two and a water type that consistently brings those big river fish to hand — and it’s not always articulated streamers.
 Time on the water (years, really) will eventually lead you to the keys for the biggest fish in the river.
-It’s usually different for each watershed, and that’s why God made so many rivers — just to piss you off.
+It’s usually different for each watershed, and that’s why God made so many rivers — just to keep all of this interesting.

 Whatever your goals, I wish you all the best.
 I do think it helps to understand what you’re aiming for and only then go after it.